• Home

 If any of the phases "test-compile" or "package" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "C" in the repository.

-Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers the code of the project "C".
+Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers to the code of the project "C".

 4. Resolve Transitive Dependencies Conflicts

 In many cases, the version chosen by Maven might not be the right one for your project.
-To address this issue, you need to add the artifact as a dependency to the pom file of your project and specify the version you want to use.
+To address this issue, you need to add the artifact as a dependency to the pom.xml file of your project and specify the version you want to use.

 In some cases you might want to exclude a transitive dependency so it (and all its direct and transitive dependencies) won't be resolved by Maven: